 Lines 13 and 14.-Enter your qualified real estate expenses.
+Also, check the appropriate box, a or b.
 You may include most of the costs to sell or buy a home or to settle or get a lease.
-Examples of expenses you MAY include are:
+Examples of expenses you may include are:

 - Sales commissions.

-- · Advertising costs.
+- Advertising costs.

-- Attorney's fees.
+- · Attorney's fees.

 - Title and escrow fees.

 - State transfer taxes

-- Costs to settle an unexpired lease or to get a new lease.
+- Costs to settle an unexpired lease such as attorney's fees, real estate commissions, or amounts paid to the lessor.

+- Fees or commissions to get a lease, sublease, or an assignment of a lease.

-Examples of expenses you MAY NOT include are:
+Examples of expenses you may not include are:

-- Costs to improve your home to help it sell. - Charges for payment or prepayment of interest. - Payments or prepayments of rent.
+- Costs to improve your home to help it sell. - Charges for payment or prepayment of interest. - Payments or prepayments of rent (including security deposits) to get a new lease.